rebuilt/study/programming/software_engineering/accelerate.md

 - Improve processes and manage work-in-process limits: NA
 - Visualize work to monitor quality and communicate throughout the team: NA

 # Cultural
 - Support a generative Culture: 5
 - Encourage and Support Learning: 3
 - Support and Facilitate Collaboration among teams: NA
 - Provide resources and tools that make work meaningful: 5
 - Support or embody Transformational Leadership:

+- “Dream no small dreams for they have no power to move the hearts of men.”
+ Johann Wolfgang von Goethe

+# Transformational leadership
+- vision
+- intellectual stimulation
+- inspirational communication
+- supportive leadership
+- personal recognition.

 # Conclusions
 - These capabilities are not a checklist to be completed